digitalyoshixi/phla11/content/index.md

 	- Don't overwrite! (use > utilize)
 - Lectures on Thursdays
 - Two research papers.
 One is 5pg, one is 8pg
+### Papers
+- Require a thesis
+- You can write in 'i'
+- Can be any length
 # Ethics
 The fact that we argue in ethical discussions predisposes that there is a right answer and that we reach the right answer.
 We argue that there are [[Moral Realism|Moral Truths]] and that [[Moral Relativism]] does not exist.